Frank Pickrang: Enlistment and service details

 At the time that Pickrang enlisted he was living at Flat 4, 6 Grenside Crescent in central Auckland.
 His occupation at the time was listed as “bootmaker/civilian”.
 He was a sapper in the Second New Zealand Expeditionary Force” and embarked on July 1, 1941, after completing his training at Trentham, arriving on September 30.
 During the war Frank's brother Ansell who had also gone to fight had been wounded whilst serving as a driver in Libya.

 Frank returned from the war in early September and returned by train from Wellington to Auckland on Friday, September 7.
-It was said that he was of Te Kuiti, which is where his wife was living in Waiteti Valley when he enlisted.
+It was said that he was of Te Kūiti, which is where his wife was living in Waiteti Valley when he enlisted.

 Pickrang returned to New Zealand with a very good photographic collection of the war.
 It is held by the National Library of New Zealand and is "relating to his service with the New Zealand Engineers, Second New Zealand Expeditionary Force (2NZEF) in North Africa, the Middle East and Italy during World War Two".